Spijkervet/SimCLR/README.md

 ```

 ## Logging and TensorBoard
-The `sacred` package is used to log all experiments into the `logs` directory.
 To view results in TensorBoard, run:
 ```
-tensorboard --logdir logs
+tensorboard --logdir runs
 ```

 ## Optimizers and learning rate schedule